-Most bank and credit unions will expect you to have excellent credit and will only lend to you if your credit is above 600 or 700.
-Online lenders are far more likely to lend to people who have personal credit scores that are below 600.
-Even online, most lenders expect you to have a credit score of at least 500.
+Most banks and credit unions will expect you to have excellent credit and will only lend to you if your credit is above 600 or 700.
+Online small business lenders are far more likely to lend to people who have personal credit scores that are below 600.

 Many lenders have requirements around how long you have been in business with the lowest cutoff often being 2 years.
-That excludes many brand-new businesses and start-ups as lenders are wary of lending to companies without a track record.
+This is a requirement for some because lenders are wary of lending to companies without a track record.

 Number of Employees

 Some lenders prefer to lend to companies that have a certain number of employees.

 In my experience with exhibitors and sponsors that provide typical business loans, there is a wide range of loans you can receive with differing requirements.
 Some lenders require a personal guarantee.
 This means that you personally are on the hook to pay back that loan in full.
 Others simply require bank references, financial statements (two to three years), and other documents.